httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 HTTP/2 message to be malformed according to {{Section 8.2.1 of H2}} as invalid;
 see {{invalid}}.

-The same field name can be repeated in multiple field lines; see {{Section 5.2 of HTTP}} for the semantics of repeated field names and rules for combining values.
+The same field name can be repeated over more than one field line; see {{Section 5.2 of HTTP}} for the semantics of repeated field names and rules for combining values.

 Messages are invalid ({{invalid}}) if they contain fields named "`:method`", "`:scheme`", "`:authority`", "`:path`", or "`:status`".
 Other pseudo-fields that are defined by protocol extensions MAY be included; pseudo-fields cannot be included in trailers (see {{Section 8.1 of H2}}).
-Field lines containing pseudo-fields MUST precede other field lines.
+A Field Line containing pseudo-fields MUST precede other Field Line values.
 A message that contains a pseudo-field after any other field is invalid; see {{invalid}}.

 Fields that relate to connections ({{Section 7.6.1 of HTTP}}) cannot be used to produce the effect on a connection in this context.
 These fields SHOULD be